Armstrong oscillator

 This circuit was widely used in the regenerative radio receiver, popular until the 1940s.
 In that application, the input radio frequency signal from the antenna is magnetically coupled into the LC circuit by an additional winding, and the feedback is reduced with adjustable gain control in the feedback loop, so the circuit is just short of oscillation.
 The result is a narrow-band radio-frequency filter and amplifier.
 The non-linear characteristic of the transistor or tube also demodulated the RF signal to produce the audio signal.

+When the circuit is allowed to oscillate intermittently, it can become a superregenerative receiver.

 The circuit diagram shown is a modern implementation, using a field-effect transistor as the amplifying element.
 Armstrong's original design used a triode vacuum tube.